-As we approach the Flynn's 30th anniversary as a performing arts center and 80th anniversary as an historic theater, we celebrate a rich legacy of connecting our community with the arts.
+As we celebrate the Flynn's 35th anniversary as a performing arts center and 85th anniversary as an historic theater, we celebrate a rich legacy of connecting our community with the arts.

 The Birth of an Entertainment Palace